Indonesia-Australia Comprehensive Economic Partnership Agreement (IA-CEPA)

-The Indonesia-Australia Comprehensive Economic Partnership (IA-CEPA) will create the framework for a new era of closer economic engagement between Australia and Indonesia and open new markets and opportunities for businesses, primary producers, service providers and investors.
-IA-CEPA will build on existing multilateral and regional agreements including AANZFTA and be as comprehensive as possible.
-Australian and Indonesian Trade Ministers reactivated negotiations in March 2016 after they were first launched by Leaders’ in 2010.
+The Indonesia-Australia Comprehensive Economic Partnership Agreement (IA-CEPA) creates the framework for a new era of closer economic engagement between Australia and Indonesia and opens new markets and opportunities for businesses, primary producers, service providers and investors.
+IA-CEPA is a comprehensive agreement, building on existing multilateral and regional agreements including the ASEAN-Australia-New Zealand Free Trade Agreement (AANZFTA).
+IA-CEPA entered into force on 5 July 2020.

 Doing business with Australia

 The Indonesia Australia Business Council (IABC) is a business association representing private sector business interests in commercial relations between Indonesia and Australia.
 The IABC is a member of International Business Chamber (IBC) in Indonesia.

 The Australia Indonesia Business Council (AIBC) is non-profit business association involved with the promotion and facilitation of trade and investment between Australia and Indonesia.

 The Australian Mining Chamber in Indonesia (Ausmincham) is the industry chamber for businesses with substantial Australian ties actively operating in the minerals and energy exploration and mining sector in Indonesia.

 BICON houses the Australian Government's biosecurity import conditions database for more than 20,000 plants, animals, minerals and biological products.
 It will help you to determine what import conditions exist and if an import permit is required.
 Please refer to the Department of Agriculture and Water Resources' Importing to Australia page for more information about BICON.

 The Australian Government encourages Australian enterprises operating overseas and multinational enterprises operating in Australia to observe the OECD Guidelines for Multinational Enterprises.
 The Guidelines provide voluntary principles and standards for responsible business conduct in a variety of areas, including:

 - employment and industrial relations;